FusionAuth/fusionauth-site/CONTRIBUTING.md

 ## Docs

 - Don't use complex breadcrumbs styling in docs.
 Use `->`.
 Use the [Breadcrumb](astro/src/components/Breadcrumb.astro) component.
 Breadcrumbs should look like this `<Breadcrumb>foo -> bar -> baz</Breadcrumb>`.
+- Use the following components to reference UI elements:
-- If you are referencing a field in a form or JSON API doc, or a parameter use the [InlineField](astro/src/components/InlineField.astro) component: `<InlineField>Issuer</InlineField>`.
-The field can writable or read-only.
-It should be used for all fields, including those that are not editable in the UI.
+    - [InlineField](astro/src/components/InlineField.astro): The **name or label** of a field in a form, JSON API doc, or parameter.
+Use it whether the field is writable or read-only.
+Example: `Set the <InlineField>Issuer</InlineField> field.`
-- If you are defining or describing an input or output to a inline field in a form or JSON API doc, or a parameter value use the [InlineFieldValue](astro/src/components/InlineFieldValue.astro) component: `<InlineFieldValue>acme</InlineFieldValue>`.
-- If you are referencing a UI element or button, use the [InlineUIElement](astro/src/components/InlineUIElement.astro) component: `Click the <InlineUIElement>Ok</InlineUIElement> button`.
-- If you are referencing a tab in the UI, use the [Breadcrumb](astro/src/components/Breadcrumb.astro) component: `On the <Breadcrumb>OAuth</Breadcrumb> tab`.
+    - [InlineFieldValue](astro/src/components/InlineFieldValue.astro): A **value** that is entered into or returned from a field.
+Use it alongside `InlineField` when specifying what value to set, or when documenting enumerated or example values.
+Example: `Set <InlineField>Relationship</InlineField> to <InlineFieldValue>Third-party</InlineFieldValue>.`
+    - [InlineUIElement](astro/src/components/InlineUIElement.astro): A **button or other interactive non-field UI element**, as well as read-only labels and display-only values.
+Example: `Click the <InlineUIElement>Ok</InlineUIElement> button.`
+    - [Breadcrumb](astro/src/components/Breadcrumb.astro): A **navigation path or tab** in the UI.
+Use it for multi-step paths and single elements alike.
+Example: `Navigate to <Breadcrumb>Settings -> API Keys</Breadcrumb>` or `On the <Breadcrumb>OAuth</Breadcrumb> tab.`
+    - `InlineField` and `InlineFieldValue` are frequently used together when documenting what value to enter into a field.
 - When you have a list of values, use this phrase to prefix it: "The possible values are:"
 - When using images that are cropped, add `top-cropped` and/or `bottom-cropped` roles as appropriate.
 Use `box-shadow` only when an image isn't captured in the manner documented below.
 It's used only when we have screenshots of things that do not have a box shadow and are all white and blend in too much with our white background.
 No other image classes are needed when creating documentation.
 - Include fragments that are shared between different sections of the doc should be stored in the [shared](astro/src/content/docs/_shared) directory.